Zenith El Primero Movement: The Epic Horological Story

 If you were alive during 1969, chances are you experienced a number of things.
 The Summer of Love, Neil Armstong stepping first onto the moon (with the Omega Speedmaster on his wrist of course!) and the start of the miserable Vietnam conscription.

 On more jovial terms, this was a period when the first, legendary Zenith El Primero came into existence, bringing with it an entirely new play on the automatic movement.
-It’s important to note that automatic movements have been around for a long time.
+It’s important to note that automatic movements have been around a long time.

 Reaching as far back as the 1770s, the first automatic movement appeared under Abraham-Louis Perrelet.
 Capable of offering a power reserve of around eight hours per day after fifteen minutes of charging it up, this was the beginning of what Zenith would eventually dominate.